Skip to Content

 Using Conditions

+Conditions allow you to specify more granular rules based on specific criteria.
 You can use objects to define conditions.
 Asgardian will check the resource object against the condition object.

 // Allow reading only published posts ability.can('read', 'Post', { published: true }); const publishedPost = { published: true }; const draftPost = { published: false }; console.log(ability.isAllowed('read', 'Post', publishedPost)); // true console.log(ability.isAllowed('read', 'Post', draftPost)); // false